 1. Ionotropic Receptors:

-– Direct Ion Channel Regulation: Activation leads to the opening or closing of ion channels, causing rapid changes in membrane potential.
+Direct Ion Channel Regulation: These receptors function as ligand-gated ion channels, where activation leads to the opening or closing of ion channels, resulting in rapid changes in membrane potential and cellular activity.

 2. Metabotropic Receptors: